-What is Growth Hacking: Definition and How Do Growth Hacks Work
+What is Growth Hacking: Definition and How to Do Growth Hacks Work

-Growth hacking is a combination of growth marketing techniques used to promote startups that are just paving their way.
+Growth hacking combines growth marketing techniques used to promote startups that are just paving their way.
 The primary purpose of growth hacking marketing strategies is to quickly generate new leads and allow the startup to start selling their products.
 These marketing strategies are highly agile and flexible.
 If a growth hacker sees the hacks don’t yield the expected results, they are instantly revised and upgraded.

 That’s why growth hacking strategies are, first of all, a must-have for B2B startups.
 They enable product owners to engage the necessary partners and capitalize on their products quickly.
 B2C is a significant boost to marketing and winning the market.

 Who is a Growth Hacker?
 Growth Hacker vs. Marketer

 Let’s start with some apparent characteristics and the definition.